Optimal extension to Sobolev rough paths: Lifting Sobolev paths to Sobolev rough paths

-In order to obtain the Lyons--Victoir extension theorem for paths of arbitrary low Sobolev regularity, we follow the original approach of \cite{Lyons2007a}.
-In this paper, Lyons and Victoir show how to lift a H\"older continuous path to a rough path, which then extends to path of finite $p$-variation by a re-parameterization argument.
+To obtain the Lyons--Victoir extension theorem for paths of arbitrary low Sobolev regularity, we generalizes the original approach of Lyons and Victoir~\cite{Lyons2007a} using a discrete characterization of fractional Sobolev space provided in \cite{Liu2020}.
+Recall that Lyons and Victoir show how to lift a H{\"o}lder continuous path to a rough path, which then extends to path of finite $p$-variation by a re-parameterization argument.
 The key idea is to construct the rough path lift of the H\"older continuous path on the dyadic grid by an induction argument and then verify that this gives indeed rise to a H\"older continuous rough path.
-This last step is based on a simple discrete characterization of H\"older spaces, see \cite[Lemma~2]{Lyons2007a}, which surprisingly generalizes to Sobolev spaces, see \cite[Theorem~2.2]{Liu2020}.
+This last step is based on a simple discrete characterization of H\"older spaces, see \cite[Lemma~2]{Lyons2007a}, which surprisingly generalizes to fractional Sobolev spaces, see \cite[Theorem~2.2]{Liu2020}.

-The next lemma can be viewed as a generalization of \cite[Lemma~13]{Lyons2007a} from H\"older paths to Sobolev paths, which relies on the axiom of choice.
+The next lemma can be viewed as a generalization of \cite[Lemma~13]{Lyons2007a} from H{\"o}lder paths to Sobolev paths, which relies on the axiom of choice.

 \begin{lemma} Let $(G,\|\cdot\|_G)$ be a normed Carnot group with graded Lie algebra

 for a normed space $W_1$.
 Let $K$ be a closed subgroup of $\exp(W_n)$, which gives a normed Carnot group $(G/K, \|\cdot \|_{G/K})$.
 Let $0<\alpha<1$ and $1\le p \le + \infty$ be such that $\alpha> 1/p$, and $X$ be a continuous path belonging to $W^\alpha_{p}([0,T];(G/K, \|\cdot \|_{G/K}))$.
 Then, if $\alpha < 1/n$, there exists a $(G,\|\cdot\|_G)$-valued path $\tilde{X}$ such that $\tilde{X} \in W^\alpha_{p}([0,T];(G, \|\cdot \|_{G}))$ and $\pi_{G,G/K}(\tilde{X}) = X$. \end{lemma}